 We have provided you with two links to tutorials on how to use the Bloomberg Terminal below.
 We strongly advise you to look over the Help Guides if you have not used Bloomberg before.

-Below are some additional library resources that contain company financials.
+Below are some additional resources that contain company financials.
 These tend to be particularly good for historical questions.